Duvet covers are basically sheets.

 Regardless of your sleeping attire, if you use a flat sheet, once again, you’ll never actually feel the fabric of the duvet cover.

-Duvet covers are commonly sold as sets, which include pillow shams (or one sham for Twin sizes).
+Duvet cover sets include pillow shams (or one sham for Twin sizes).

-Avoid reversible covers, particularly if you are a one design girl (or guy).
-Reversible duvet covers are commonly budget options, and are made of poor materials.
+Avoid reversible covers, particularly if you are a one-design girl (or guy).
+Reversible duvet covers are usually made using cheap materials.

 Reversible duvet covers are usually offered as a feature for cheaper duvet covers as a selling point.
 Unless you like to switch things up, and your budget is limited, avoid reversible duvet covers.